proffapt/proffapt.github.io/blogs/setup-c-cpp-dev-env.md

 curl https://raw.githubusercontent.com/proffapt/code-runner/main/setup.sh | /bin/bash
 ```

-Can help in following ways:
+Can help in the following ways:
-- Just one command to compile and execute the compiled file: `run filneame.extension`.
+- Just one command to compile and execute the compiled file: `run filename.extension`.
 - Cleans compiled binary by default.
-So, that you don't submit binary instead of `.c` file in your assignments.
+So, that you don't submit binary instead of a `.c` file in your assignments.
 - Detects the version of python to be used ( accuracy of 95% ).
 - Can be used to create a file with _spaces_ in its name ( vs-code runner extension lacks this )
-- Can be used to executea a file in different directory ( vs-code runner extension lacks this; and limits some functionalities )
+- Can be used to execute a file in a different directory ( vs-code runner extension lacks this; and limits some functionalities )
 - Inbuilt debugger support.
 - Integrates with [NeoVIM](https://neovim.io/) and [VS-CODE](https://code.visualstudio.com/) - steps in the documentation of the tool.

-> And many more, read the documntation and code for thorough understanding at https://github.com/proffapt/code-runner.
+> And many more, read the documentation and code for a thorough understanding at https://github.com/proffapt/code-runner.

 ***